synya/where-to-go/readme.md

 The following `POST` request stores user's vote for a restaurant.

-The request accepts one parameter: `restaurantId` - id of the restaurant user votes for.
+The request accepts one parameter: `restaurantId` - an id of the restaurant the user votes for.

 *   `curl -X POST "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/today?restaurantId=100003"`